datanav/docs/technical/invoiced-webcrm.rst

      - "string"

-Invoiced Items to Webcrm Products
+Invoiced Items to WebCRM Products
 ---------------------------------
-Every Invoiced Items will be synchronized with a Webcrm Products.
+Every Invoiced Items will be synchronized with a WebCRM Products.

-Once a link between a Invoiced Items and a Webcrm Products is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Invoiced Items and a WebCRM Products is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Invoiced Items and a Webcrm Products:
+The following properties are synchronized between a Invoiced Items and a WebCRM Products:

 .. list-table::
    :header-rows: 1

    * - Invoiced Items Property
-     - Webcrm Products Property
+     - WebCRM Products Property
-     - Webcrm Data Type
+     - WebCRM Data Type
    * - unit_cost
      - ProductCostPrice
      - "string"

-Invoiced Lineitem to Webcrm Quotationline
+Invoiced Lineitem to WebCRM Quotationline
 -----------------------------------------
-Every Invoiced Lineitem will be synchronized with a Webcrm Quotationline.
+Every Invoiced Lineitem will be synchronized with a WebCRM Quotationline.

-Once a link between a Invoiced Lineitem and a Webcrm Quotationline is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Invoiced Lineitem and a WebCRM Quotationline is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Invoiced Lineitem and a Webcrm Quotationline:
+The following properties are synchronized between a Invoiced Lineitem and a WebCRM Quotationline:

 .. list-table::
    :header-rows: 1

    * - Invoiced Lineitem Property
-     - Webcrm Quotationline Property
+     - WebCRM Quotationline Property
-     - Webcrm Data Type
+     - WebCRM Data Type